luckyandeee/invoicegen/README.md

-# Travel Booking / Invoice generator System
+# Travel Invoice generator System

 This Node.js application is designed to handle travel booking confirmations by generating invoices, sending emails, and submitting booking details to a Google Form.
 It offers the following features: